aosabook/500lines/contingent/chapter.rst

 increasing code complexity.
 Unless your graph is enormous or your hardware peculiar, however, you are unlikely to notice the performance difference;
-you certainly *will* notice if your code is more complicated, particularly if you stare at it at 2 in the morning.
+you certainly *will* notice
+if your code is awkward or complicated, particularly if you stare at it at 2 in the morning.

 Speaking of uncomplicated code,